sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // You can create a heuristic specific to the problem domain, or you can use a generic one
 // provided by the library.
 // NB #1: both the forward and backward state space search classes have constructor overloads
-// that include a parameter for a delegate to compute the "cost" of an action.
+// that also include a parameter for a delegate to compute the "cost" of an action.
 Potentially useful if
 // it makes sense for a custom heuristic to consider some actions more costly than others.
 // NB #2: the only generic heuristic implemented so far is a very simple one that just counts the differences
 // between the current state and the goal.
 It's totally useless for backward searches (because